martinkooij/MMM-AfterShip/README.md

 - narrow layout added
 - hideDelivered can take an integer.
 - possibility to translate the info texts.
-- compactness option of -1 added for auto-adjusting display depending on number of parcels shown.
-- autoHide implemented

 ## Latest Releases
-- narrow branch.
-Added Narrow layout, hideDelivered in days + extended Readme.
+- version 1.3.0.
+Added Narrow layout, hideDelivered in days + editorials on Readme.
+Removed bug of showing "undefined" when the parcellist is empty.
 - version 1.2.2.
 Bug fixed, code linting, now displays time of latest checkpoint when no expected delivery is (yet) known.
                  Message line before clock line.
 - version 1.2.1.
 Removed spurious debug info to log files